RBGKew/powop/README.md

 mvn package -pl powo-portal -Ddockerfile.skip
 ```

-If you are working mainly on the frontend JS or CSS, you can use the following command to start automatic asset recompilation:
+If you are working mainly on the frontend JS or CSS, you can use the following command to start automatic asset recompilation and browser reload:

 ```
 # If yarn not installed globally